-- If a student continues to cause concern, they will be issued with a final warning which will state clearly the conditions to be met if the student is to continue at the school or recommend permanent or temporary
+- If a student continues to cause concern, the school can recommend permanent or temporary exclusion.

 - The student will have the right of appeal to the Chairman against any recommendation for permanent exclusion or suspension.

-- Where students are alleged to have committed an act of Gross Misconduct (i.e. bullying, stealing, sexual harassment etc.) the school reserves the right to immediately exclude the
+Where students are alleged to have committed an act of Gross Misconduct (i.e. bullying, stealing, sexual harassment etc.) the school reserves the right to immediately exclude the student.